JuiceFestiv Review: A Better and Cheaper Alternative to Juice Plus?

 Daily Veggie

-Let’s start with the JuiceFestiv vegetable product first as this is the stronger formula.
+Let’s start with what’s in the JuiceFestiv vegetable capsules first as this is the stronger formula.

-I wouldn’t expect there to be much broccoli, pumpkin or cabbage in these capsules as they are much further down on the ingredient label.
+In proprietary formulas the first additions have the highest volume.
+I wouldn’t expect there to be as much broccoli, pumpkin or cabbage in this product as they are further down the list.
 Celery seed, spirulina and kelp are potent even at smaller doses though.

 The Vegetable Enzyme Blend is a small but potentially helpful digestion aid.
 There’s more of these same digestive enzymes in the JuiceFestiv fruit caps.

-Freeze dried fruit and vegetable powders don’t take much to digest though, so these enzymes would be more useful if taken at the same time as real fruit and veggies.
+Freeze dried fruit and vegetable powders don’t take much to digest though, so these enzymes would be more useful if taken at the same time as a main meal.

 Daily Fruit

-Apple and banana powder I could personally do without though.
-These are commonly eaten fruits and they have nowhere near the nutritional value of black current seed, goji or papaya much lower down on the supplement facts.
+Apple and banana powder I could personally do without.
+These are commonly eaten fruits and don’t have the nutritional value of black current seed, goji or papaya, which are lower down on the label.Low Cost Superfood Supplement

-Nutrient deficient people can benefit from the beta-carotene, vitamin C, B6 and folic acid in this formula.
+Some people may benefit from the beta-carotene, vitamin C, B6 and folic acid in this formula.
 It also contains B12 which can often be lacking in vegan and vegetarian diets.

-Alongside the digestive enzymes previously covered, there is also 200 million CFU of Lactobacillus acidophilus probiotic.
+Alongside the digestive enzymes previously covered, there is also 200 million CFU of Lactobacillus acidophilus probiotics.

 JuiceFestiv Versus Juice Plus

-Also like JuiceFestiv, directions are to take 2 caps of both the Juice Plus Orchard Blend and Garden Blend with a glass of water.
+Directions are to take 2 pills each of Garden Blend and Orchard Blend daily with a glass of water.

-In fact, looking at the similarity between product names and ingredient formulas, I wouldn’t be surprised if Natrol designed JuiceFestiv deliberately as a lower priced alternative to Juice Plus.
+Looking at the similarity between these competitors, I wouldn’t be surprised if Natrol designed JuiceFestiv deliberately as a lower priced alternative to Juice Plus.
+You can compare the difference in costs and ingredients ahead.

 Cost Comparison

-Taking the much cheaper 2 pack here of JuiceFestiv, versus the Juice Plus listing above, the latter is currently around 7 times more expensive for the same monthly supply.
+Taking the much cheaper 2 pack here on Amazon of Natrol’s JuiceFestiv, Juice Plus Orchard Blend and Garden Blend is currently over 6 times more expensive.

-Juice Plus must be a significantly better product the JuiceFestiv then, right?
+Juice Plus must be a significantly better product than JuiceFestiv then, right?
 Actually no, not in my opinion, based on over 10 years of researching nutritional supplements.

-It was quite time consuming to find a proper ingredients label for Juice Plus nutritional products.
-The slick USA company website talks up the benefits of many fruits and vegetables, without telling customers how much of individual capsules contain.
+It was quite time consuming to find the full ingredients for Juice Plus Orchard Blend and Garden Blend.
+The slick USA company website talks up the benefits of various fruits and vegetables, without telling customers how much of them their capsules contain.

-With further research, I found an accurate ingredients list with specific amounts on the Juice Plus Australian website (perhaps local regulations require it).
+With further research, I found an accurate nutrition facts panel, with specific amounts, on the Juice Plus+ Australian website (perhaps local regulations require it).

-The Juice Plus Garden Blend is better, with primarily carrot and parsley juice and powder, followed by lemon peel, broccoli and spinach.
+The Juice Plus Garden Blend is better, with carrot, parsley and broccoli at the start, followed by spinach, kale and tomato.

 It’s difficult to see how Juice Plus, at such a significantly higher price point, could be considered good value versus JuiceFestiv.
-I suspect their MLM business model, similar to It Works Greens Blend, contributes to this extra cost to the consumer.
+I suspect their MLM business model contributes extra costs to the consumer.

 Is Juice Plus Better Than JuiceFestiv?

-You could take 5 times as many JuiceFestiv capsules as Juice Plus each day and still have extra money saved.
-With a similar ingredients list, that’s says a lot about the later product’s pricing.
+You could take 6 times as many JuiceFestiv capsules versus Juice Plus each day and still have extra money saved.
+With similar ingredients, that’s says a lot about how overpriced the later product is.

-You would also avoid the auto shipping sign-up from the Juice Plus website.
-This issue seems to lead to many customer complaints, as well as negative reviews calling Juice Plus a scam or a hoax.
+You’d also avoid the auto-shipping sign-up and complicated ordering process on their website.
+This subscription model is responsible for many customer complaints, as well as negative reviews calling Juice Plus a scam or a hoax.

-There’s more on these issues in the Juice Plus versus Texas Superfood review here (another superior offering).
-If you’re looking to save money though, JuiceFestiv is the cheaper Juice Plus alternative.
+There’s more on these issues in this guide to Juice Plus versus Texas Superfood, another superior offering.
+If you’re looking to save money though, JuiceFestiv is a good substitute for Juice Plus on a budget.

 Pros

-- VeggieFestiv Blend ingredients are particularly good with parsley, garlic, beetroot, spirulina and maitake mushroom as standouts.
+1. VeggieFestiv Blend ingredients are high in nutrition, with parsley, garlic, beetroot, spirulina and maitake mushroom as standouts.
 FruitFestiv Blend has acai, noni, cranberry, lemon and orange peel high up.

-- SelenoExcell selenium is a highly bio-available source of a mineral that many people are deficient in.
+3. SelenoExcell selenium is a highly bio-available source of a mineral that many people are deficient in.
 The same 200 mcg of SelenoExcell selenium retails alone for a similar price to 2 bottles of JuiceFestiv.
-Clearly this is a much better value way to get it.

-- Digestive Enzyme Blend can improve digestion and it’s recommended to take JuiceFestiv vitamins with a whole food meal.
+4. The enzyme blend may improve digestion and it’s recommended to take JuiceFestiv at the same time as a meal.

 Cons

-- Fruit Blend has apple and banana in higher volumes compared to better superfruits lower down the supplement label.
+2. Daily Fruit Blend has apple and banana in higher volumes compared to better additions lower down the supplement label.

-- While beneficial to some, many people prefer to avoid synthetic vitamins, such as the cyanocobalamin (B12) and pyridoxine hydrochloride (B6), added to this formula.
-Superfoods are a much better natural source.
+4. While beneficial to some, many people prefer to avoid synthetic vitamins, such as the cyanocobalamin (B12) and pyridoxine hydrochloride (B6) added to this formula.
+The natural nutrients in superfoods are much better absorbed by your body.

-Looking through the ingredients list of JuiceFestiv, there is little here that should cause negative side effects for the vast majority of people.
-Just a couple of precautions for specific situations:
+JuiceFestiv shouldn’t cause negative side effects for the vast majority of people.
+There are just a couple of precautions for specific situations:

-- Those who rarely eat vegetables and greens may have an initial bad reaction to a large dose of the JuiceFestiv vegetable caps due to the potent parsley in it.
+• Those who rarely eat vegetables and greens may have an initial bad reaction to a large dose of the JuiceFestiv Daily Veggies due to ingredients like parsley, beet and onion.
 If this happens, skip a day and then start again at a lower dosage.

-- Some customer reviews mention occasional garlic burps if you take it on an empty stomach.
+• Some customer reviews mention occasional garlic burps if you take these vitamins on an empty stomach.
 Nutritional products like this should always be taken with food anyway.

 Directions for Use and Potential Benefits